 Safe Pets is a program designed to aid people and pets who find themselves in domestic violence situations.
 It offers free room & board for pets belonging to victims fleeing abusive situations for up to 30 days, so that they can hopefully be reunited once the victim is back on their feet.

-For more information on using this program, please contact either agency above or contact the VHS Shelter Operations Manager at (812) 426-2563 extension 220.
+For more information on using this program, please contact either agency above or contact the VHS Director of Operations, Wende, at (812) 426-2563 extension 220.

 To make a donation to underwrite the costs of the Safe Pets program, visit our Donations page.

 To become a foster parent for Safe Pets animals needing housing, visit our Foster Care page.